Graduate Certificate Program

 - Unofficial UW transcript

-- 1-2 page personal statement explaining the reasons for your interest in the REECAS region, your reasons for applying to this certificate program, your career goals, and how the Graduate Certificate in CKS might further your career goals.
+- 1-2 page personal statement explaining the reasons for your interest in the REECAS region, your reasons for applying to this certificate program, your career goals, and how the Graduate Certificate might further your career goals.